loveencounterflow/coffeelibre/README.md

 ![result](https://raw.github.com/loveencounterflow/coffeelibre/master/art/Screen Shot 2014-02-26 at 20.31.51.png)

-Observe how tree lines are drawn in grey, and Chinese characters (and components) have blue backgrounds.
-What you cannot immediately see is that the Chinese stuff in this picture comes from three different fonts—characters identified with prefixes `u-cjk-` and `u-cjk-xa` use Sun-ExtA.ttf, those with `u-cjk-xb` use (a fork of) Sun-ExtB.ttf, and those marked with a `jzr-` use a font i produced with fontforge, as those glyphs are not encoded in Unicode (as of v6.3).
-It would be a quite exacting task to get these formatting details right in a manual fashion, especially since OpenOffice has a habit of not doing what you would expect it to do when moving cell contents or when adding or deleting columns.
+Observe how tree lines are drawn in grey, and Chinese characters (and components) have turquoise backgrounds.
+What you cannot immediately see is that the Chinese stuff in this picture comes from three different fonts—characters identified with prefixes `u-cjk-` and `u-cjk-xa` use Sun-ExtA.ttf, those with `u -cjk-xb` use (a fork of) Sun-ExtB.ttf, and those marked with a `jzr-` use a font i produced with fontforge, as those glyphs are not encoded in Unicode (as of v6.3).
+It would be quite an exacting task to get these formatting details right in a manual fashion, especially since OOo Calc has a habit of not doing what you would expect it to do when moving cell contents or when adding or deleting columns.
 Having bound the macro to a convenient keyboard shortcut, it was a snap to simply select a given region of the spreadshit and hit the key combination to get all the details right.

 ### How?

 #### The Disappointing Hello World Example

-Which is where my troubles started.
 The OpenOffice folks are quite dexterous at producing a huge pile of documentation on their website (or at least they were when they stopped updating a lot of the stuff years ago).
 They are also very good at providing a Hello World example in no less than five language variants.
 They're also masters in letting the matter rest at that; if you're in for some JS-in-OOo macro fun, this much is about how much you're going to get from a readily available source.
 They're also lightning fast in updating their sample snippets.
 Let's have a look at the code (on https://wiki.openoffice.org/wiki/Documentation/DevGuide/Scripting/Writing_Macros):

 in 2007 (412 characters):